 Thesis Plan.
-In the thesis plan, seven of the nine courses must be formal courses, including at least four from the 200 series.
-The remaining two courses may be 598 courses involving work on the thesis.
+In the thesis plan, seven of the nine courses must be formal courses, including at least four from the 200 series, and three may be in the 100 or 200 series.
+The remaining two courses must be 598 courses involving work on the thesis.

 The thesis is a report on the results of the investigation of a problem in the major field of study under the supervision of the thesis committee, which approves the subject and plan of the thesis and reads and approves the complete manuscript.
-While the problem may be one of narrow scope, the thesis must show a significant style, organization, and depth of understanding of the subject.
+While the problem may be one of narrow scope, the thesis must show significant style, organization, and depth of understanding of the subject.
 Students should normally start to plan the thesis at least one year before the award of the M.S. degree is expected.
 There is no examination under the thesis plan.